shipshapecode/website-nuxt/blog/posts/2021-02-21-serverless-functions-ember-glimmer.md

 Be sure to answer yes to the cli's offer to create a `netlify.toml` file, we'll need it in just a bit.

-To create a serverless function it's very easy, all you need to do is run the create command and pass it a name of a function:
+To create a serverless function it's very easy, all we need to do is run the create command and pass it a name of a function:

 ```js
 netlify functions:create hello-world